ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 42. implemented eager loading techniques for querying relational tables, verified and displayed returned result set
 43. propagated deletion of objects in a parent table to the objects in another table using cascade parameter; the two tables have a many-to-one relationship
 44. deleted objects from a parent table along with all the child objects using cascade in relationship() with tables defined with a many-to-one relationship
+45. created an association table linking two tables with many-to-many relationship using relationship()